-ASCOS is delivered by a consortium of organisations involved in the European aviation industry and supported by a wide ranging User Group providing input and review.
+ASCOS is delivered by a consortium of organisations involved in the European aviation industry.
+The project has received continuous support by a User Group that includes relevant stakeholders from the aviation and air traffic management industries.

-The main objective of the ASCOS project is to develop novel certification process adaptations and supporting safety driven design methods and tools to ease the certification of changes to the aviation system (in particular safety enhancement systems and operations), thereby increasing safety.
-The project will follow a total system approach, dealing with all aviation system elements (including the human element) in an integrated way over the complete life-cycle.
+ASCOS's main objective is to develop novel certification process adaptations and supporting safety driven design methods and tools to ease the certification of changes in the aviation system (in particular safety enhancement systems and operations), thereby increasing safety.
+The project will follow a total system approach, dealing with all aviation system elements (including the human element) in an integrated manner over the complete system life-cycle.
 ASCOS is also tasked with ensuring that any proposed approach is cost-effective and efficient.

-The ASCOS Project was structured into six main work packages:
+The ASCOS Project is structured into six main work packages:

-- WP1: Certification Process Development of safety based certification process adaptations based on analysis of existing certification and rulemaking process and evaluation of different possible new approaches - WP2: Continuous Safety Monitoring Development of a methodology and supporting tools for multistakeholder continuous safety monitoring, using a baseline risk picture for all parts of the total aviation system - WP3: Safety Risk Management Development of a total aviation system safety assessment methodology, with supporting safety based design systems and tools, for handling of current, emerging and future risks - WP4: Certification Case Studies Application of the new certification approach and supporting safety based design systems and tools in the selected example case studies - WP5: Validation Validation of the new certification approach and the supporting methods and tools - WP6: Dissemination and Exploitation Dissemination to ensure that results are correctly understood and exploited to the maximum extent
+- WP1: Certification Process Development of safety based certification process adaptations based on analysis of existing certification and rulemaking process and evaluation of different possible new approaches; - WP2: Continuous Safety Monitoring Development of a methodology and supporting tools for multistakeholder continuous safety monitoring, using a baseline risk picture for all parts of the total aviation system; - WP3: Safety Risk Management Development of a total aviation system safety assessment methodology, with supporting safety based design systems and tools, for handling of current, emerging and future risks; - WP4: Certification Case Studies Application of the new certification approach and supporting safety based design systems and tools in the selected example case studies; - WP5: Validation Validation of the new certification approach and the supporting methods and tools - WP6: Dissemination and Exploitation Dissemination to ensure that results are correctly understood and exploited to the maximum extent.